 Why is your cat running around frantically?

 Hyperactive behavior, though normal and cute for kittens, is also commonly seen in adult indoor cats.
 It is expressed as sudden bursts of activity which usually appears to start out of nowhere and directed at no one in particular.
 Finally, they normally end their cat zoomies abruptly.
 And then they eventually start their crazy behavior all over again.

-What causes hyperactivity in cats
+What causes hyperactivity in cats?

 Inadequate activity and stimulation is the most plausible explanation for increased activity in your cat if you are sure that it has nothing wrong medically.

-In addition, since you may not be available for all the playtime your cat needs daily, there are other ways to provide it with activity opportunities.
+In addition, since you may not be available for all the playtime your cat needs daily, there are other ways to provide them with activity opportunities.
 For example, you could create more places for your cat to climb, such as cat trees, shelves and furniture tops.
-You could also provide it with solo play toys and activity centers, and you could let it work for its food by using food puzzles or feeding games.
-To give you further help, here’s a list of more ways to keep a cat active.
+For more ideas on climbing opportunities that you can create for your kitty, please refer to our article on Best Cat Wall Shelf.